patrik1970/angular2-typescript-todo-app/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.6.3.

-This is a CRUD App with Angular CLI and TypeScript

-- I have follow this tutorial: [http://adrianmejia.com/blog/2016/10/01/Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript](http://adrianmejia.com/blog/2016/10/01/Angular-2-Tutorial-Create-a-CRUD-App-with-Angular-CLI-and-TypeScript)

-The tutorial was not complete and some functions was not working and some features was not built.
-So I finish the project.
-You can see the result here on GitHub.

-- I have a live demo on: [https://mytodo-26b73.firebaseapp.com] (https://mytodo-26b73.firebaseapp.com)

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.